buchifadev/dacade-celo-tutorial/README.md

     }
 ```

-load outgoing requests helps us to fetch all the the requests that has been sent from this user to other users.
-If first loops through to get teh number of requests, then create a static length array to store this requests before returning them.
+The `loadOutgoingRequests helps us to fetch all the the requests that has been sent from this user to other users.
+If first loops through to get the number of requests, then create a static length array to store this requests before returning them.

-## Deploying smart contract to Celo
+## Deploying Smart Contract to Celo
 After completing the smart contract, what is left is to deploy this smart contract to Celo.
 We will archive this using Remix IDE and Celo Extenson Wallet.
 Follow the steps below.

-1. Open remix in browser using this [link](https://remix.ethereum.org)
+1. Open Remix in browser using this [link](https://remix.ethereum.org)
-2. Crate a new file and paste the code from above into the file
+2. Create a new file and paste the code from above into the file
 3. Save annd compile the code
-4. Download Celo Extenson wallet inyour browser
+4. Download Celo Extenson wallet in your browser
 5. Download the Celo plugin in remix
 6. Click on the Deploy button to deploy your contract to Celo
 7. Copy the address and paste it in `requestsContract` variable inside `App.js` file

 # Conclusion
-Now that you have a deployed contract iisntance, go to your terminal and run the command
+Now that you have a deployed contract, go to your terminal and run the command
 ```bash
 npm start
 ```